-Most rooms suffer from too much bass energy which concentrates in corners and nodal points.
+Most rooms suffer from too much bass energy which concentrates in corners and nodal points along walls.
 When this is excessive, it reduces transparency right across the frequency bandwidth and causes smearing of the imaging.
 Removing or reducing this excess bass energy results in more tuneful, controlled bass frequencies, rhythm and timing is more correct.

 This Italian manufacturer makes cylindrical pieces called Diffusion Absorption Acoustic Devices, DAAD.
 As the acronym suggests, these room tuning products offer a unique combination of absorption and diffusion capabilities.
 Their principal function is to absorb and remove excessive levels of bass energy.
-Not the removal of certain frequencies that other devices do which can skew the tonal balance without dealing with the main problem.
+They do not remove specific frequencies that other competitive devices do which skews the tonal balance without dealing with the main problem, bass energy concentration.

-Using DAADs avoids a common problem with many alternative approaches to room acoustics control, that of over damping.
-Most traditional acoustic treatment devices, usually panels fixed to the wall in a haphazard fashion tend to absorb the medium and high frequencies without any effective reduction of the lower frequencies.
-This tends to skew the frequency response without dealing with sound pressure build up.
+Most traditional acoustic treatment devices, usually panels fixed to the wall in a haphazard fashion, tend to absorb the medium and high frequencies without any effective reduction of the lower frequencies.
+This tends to skew the frequency response and does not deal with sound pressure build up.